View courses in

 GMS MA 700: History and Theory of Medical Anthropology (Part I)

 This course introduces the history of the field of medical anthropology and of theoretical orientations related to understanding and analyzing health and medicine in society and culture.
 Readings will exemplify interpretive strategies applied to health-related experiences, discourse, knowledge, and practice.
 3 cr, Fall sem.
 M 1:00-4:00, Medical Campus.

 GMS MA 701: History and Theory of Medical Anthropology (Part II)

-This course will address theoretical traditions in medical anthropology, focusing on orientations developed and applied within the field over the past two decades to interpretations of health-related phenomena.
+This course, offered by Medical Anthropology and Cross Cultural Practice, will address theoretical traditions in medical anthropology, focusing on orientations developed and applied within the field over the past two decades to interpretations of health-related phenomena.
 3 cr, Spring sem.
 M 10:00-12:50, Medical Campus.

 GMS MA 710: Medical Anthropology and Qualitative Research Methods and Design

 Introduction to methodology for ethnographic field research in medical anthropology, and qualitative research methods.
-This course examines issues in designing anthropological research, and reviews theoretical approaches to research ethics, designing research, framing questions and questionnaire design, and data collection techniques.
+This course, offered by Medical Anthropology and Cross Cultural Practice, examines issues in designing anthropological research, and reviews theoretical approaches to research ethics, designing research, framing questions and questionnaire design, and data collection techniques.
 3 cr, Fall sem.
-W 10:00-12:50, Medical Campus.
+W 10:00-1:50, Medical Campus.